 Thimble makes it easy for you to extend, modify, pause, or cancel your policy through its mobile app.
 You can also access your certificate of insurance, add additional insureds and coverage for up to 100 crew members, and pay using Apple Pay.

 Thimble only offers email-based support from 9:00 a.m. to 6:00 p.m.
-EST Monday through Friday and typically responds to inquiries within one hour during these times.
+EST Monday through Friday.
 Thimble also offers a well-organized FAQ section that can help you find answers to most questions without contacting support.

 Customer Satisfaction: A New Company With Happy Customers

-Thimble (under its old name, Verifly) has a 5-star rating with the BBB.
-It’s important to note, though, that this is only based on two reviews.
-Additionally, the company has an excellent 4.8-star rating with Trustpilot based on 263 reviews.
-Finally, Thimble’s app has a 4.8-star rating in the Apple Store and a 4.3-star rating in Google Play, indicating that users are generally very pleased with the app’s functionality and accessibility.
+Thimble has a 4.8-star rating in the Apple Store and a 4.4-star rating in Google Play, indicating that users are generally very pleased with the app’s functionality and accessibility.

 Cost: On-Demand Pricing Blows the Competition Away

 Due to its focus on flexible policy terms, Thimble is priced lower than most other providers in the small business insurance space.
 Pricing is only available by requesting a specific quote, but policies start from $5 and it's easy to find your own price using the quote app.

 Competition: Thimble vs. Next Insurance—Faster and More Affordable

 One of Thimble’s closest competitors is Next Insurance.
-Launched only one year earlier in 2015, Next Insurance offers a similar quick approval process for small businesses looking for basic liability insurance.
-Like Thimble, Next Insurance is accredited with the BBB and enjoys an A+ rating with the organization.
+Launched in 2016, Next Insurance offers a similar quick approval process for small businesses looking for basic liability insurance.

 In addition to general and professional liability insurance, Next Insurance also offers commercial auto, workers' compensation, and tool and equipment insurance.
 The company’s policies are backed by Munich R.E., rated A+ by AM Best.

-Next Insurance has a similar, though longer, application process than that of Thimble, claiming to be able to provide a quote in 10 minutes.
+Next Insurance has a similar application process to that of Thimble, claiming to be able to provide a quote in minutes.
 Although the company doesn’t offer a snazzy app like Thimble, it does make it easy to buy a policy, file a claim, and get proof of insurance online, all without ever talking to a person.

 Unlike Thimble, Next Insurance only offers policies by the month.
 Prices are only available by filling out an application and requesting a quote.
-The site claims that some professions can get policies starting at just $11 per month and others for just $3 per day.
+The site claims that some professions can get policies starting at just $11 per month and others for less than $3 per day.

 Where Next Insurance shines above Thimble, however, is in customer service.
-The company offers both email and phone support from 9:00 a.m. to 6:00 p.m.
-PST Monday through Friday and also offers a searchable online help center with video guides.
+The company offers both email and phone support and also offers a searchable online help center with video guides.

 Although Next Insurance offers more policies than Thimble as well as the ability to talk to a live person, we still believe that Thimble is a better option for small businesses and freelancers to get fast and flexible liability insurance.